LorenzoDemari/fanuc_arcmate120iBe_ROS/README.md

 	- SELECT > F1 > TP Programs > ROS: now the code of ROS.TP will be opened
 	- Press SELECT again
 	- Press and keep always pressed the "Deadman switch"
-	- Press RESET and wait untile the light FAULT switches off
+	- Press RESET and wait until the light FAULT switches off
 	- Press and keep always pressed SHIFT
 	- Press FWD once
 	- On the Teach Pendant you should see the following messages: